-This grant will enable Dr. Wilkinson to launch a study of EEG in young children with fragile X syndrome at Boston’s Children’s Hospital.
-She will work with principal investigator, Dr. Charles Nelson, who is a Professor of Pediatrics at Harvard Medical School and a specialist in cognitive neuroscience.
+FRAXA awarded $90,000 over 2017-2019 to Dr. Wilkinson to study EEG in young children with Fragile X syndrome at Boston’s Children’s Hospital.
+She is working with principal investigator, Dr. Charles Nelson, Professor of Pediatrics at Harvard Medical School and a specialist in cognitive neuroscience.

 This study is accepting participants; learn more about it here.